metascape/stateful_jobs/README.md

 end
 ```

-Your Model now has been equiped with following methods: ´extract!´, ´execute!´ which automatically enqueue your job on resque.
+Your Model now has been equiped with following methods: `extract!`, `execute!` which automatically enqueue your job on resque.
 While a job is processed its state is set to 'running'.
 Finished job's states are set depending on their return value.
 A Sucessfully performed job's (return true) state becomes 'done'.
 If a Job returns false, its state is set to 'failed'.
 Errors raising an Exception result into an 'error' state.